Explosion-Scratch/OnDrop/README.md

 ## Wowww, I love those shadows and stuff you did
 Thanks!
 That's a style called [neomorphism](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6), which is a super cool way to make stuff look realistic and pleasant using CSS.

+## All these other people you show are contacting you on discord and I feel left out
+`--Explosion--#0001` :smile:

 ## How did you come up with this idea?
 ![Roll Safe, the Guy-Tapping-Head Meme](https://pyxis.nymag.com/v1/imgs/d6a/dc7/4a5001b7beea096457f480c8808572428b-09-roll-safe.2x.rsocial.w600.jpg)
 Came to me when I realized that multiple people can have the same IP address, therefore it'd be possible to group them and figure out who's near whom.